← Back to Stories

 Key details reported by multiple sources:

-• Pope Leo XIV released his first encyclical titled *Magnifica Humanitas* (Magnificent Humanity) on May 15, 2026, addressing AI ethics and societal impacts.
+• Pope Leo XIV released his first encyclical, *Magnifica Humanitas* (Magnificent Humanity), on May 15, 2026, addressing AI's ethical and societal risks.

-• Pope Leo XIV apologized for the Catholic Church’s role in slavery, including popes’ past authorization of enslavement, calling it ‘a wound in Christian memory.’
+• Pope Leo XIV apologized for the Catholic Church's role in legitimizing slavery, calling it 'a wound in Christian memory' and explicitly acknowledging popes' past authorization of enslavement of 'infidels'.

 Points of Difference